 We all travel the same river.
-The rich, the poor, the good, the great, the weak, the humble, the powerful, the bold, the brave, the fearful, the bad, the evil, the sick, the healthy, the maimed, the handicapped, the beautiful, the ugly, the ordinary, the exceptional, the white, the black, the yellow, the red, the brown – all of us travel the same river and not one of us can turn around and paddle against the current.
-Not one of us can stop the flow of the river of life.
+The rich, the poor, the good, the great, the weak, the humble, the powerful, the bold, the brave, the fearful, the bad, the evil, the sick, the healthy, the maimed, the handicapped, the beautiful, the ugly, the ordinary, the exceptional, the white, the black, the yellow, the red, the brown – all of us travel the same river and none of us can turn around and paddle against the current.
+Not one of us can stop the swift flow of the river of life.

-No one can stop on the river of life and savor the moment.
 We can’t save time in a bottle.

 When I received the picture by email, I wrote my son back: